 With the change of CEF legal status to an international organization on January 1, 2015, all remain beneficiaries of the CEF program.
 CEF members can influence all major decisions through the CEF Governing Board, a decision making body of the CEF.
 The representation in the CEF Governing Board and thus the right to decide on the CEF program and strategy is open to CEF members, i. e. countries that ratified the Agreement on Establishing the Center of Excellence in Finance as an international organization (the Agreement).

-Thus far seven countries ratified or acceded to the Agreement: Albania, Bulgaria, Macedonia, Moldova, Montenegro, Romania and Slovenia while in other countries ratification procedures are still ongoing.
+Thus far seven countries ratified or acceded to the Agreement: Albania, Bulgaria, North Macedonia, Moldova, Montenegro, Romania and Slovenia while in other countries ratification procedures are still ongoing.